Course Number and Title: ACM 012 Algebra II

 - Use the horizontal line test of functions.

-- Gain an introductory knowledge of parabolas and circles.
+- Perform basic operations of parabolas and circles.

 - Solve and graph equations of parabolas.

 - Write the equation of the circle given the center and the radius.

 Students must demonstrate proficiency on all CCPOs at a minimal 75 percent level to successfully complete the course.
 The grade will be determined using the scale below:

 Students should refer to the Student Handbook for information on the Academic Standing Policy, the Academic Integrity Policy, Student Rights and Responsibilities, and other policies relevant to their academic progress.

 - Apply clear and effective communication skills.

 - Use information literacy for effective vocational and/or academic research.